Certified Measurement & Verification Professional

 *Related degree in science, engineering, architecture, business, law, finance, or related field and related experience in energy, building or facility management, or measurement and verification.

 If you do not meet one of the eligibility criteria above, you can still apply for an in-training certification, CMVP-IT.
-In order to gain the in-training certification, you must attend a CMVP preparatory training seminar, submit the CMVP-IT certification application, and pass the CMVP certification examination.
+In order to gain the in-training certification, you must attend a CMVP preparatory training seminar, submit the CMVP-IT certification application under step two below, and pass the CMVP certification examination.
 The CMVP-IT certification is valid for six years, which allows you time to meet the full CMVP certification eligibility requirements.

 All CMVP candidates must attend one of the preparatory CMVP training seminars, submit a CMVP certification application, and pass an open book examination, which is proctored by an approved exam administrator.